Declares the name of a structure and introduces the definition of the variables, properties, events, and procedures that the structure comprises.

 Required if you use the Implements statement.
 The names of the interfaces this structure implements.

 Required.
-One or more Const, Dim, Enum, or Event statements declaring data members of the structure.
+Zero or more Const, Dim, Enum, or Event statements declaring data members of the structure.

 Optional.
 Zero or more declarations of Function, Operator, Property, or Sub procedures, which serve as method members of the structure.